Love Toy: Plot

-Marcus (Larry Hunter) loses all his belongings to Alex (Bernard Marcel) at a game of Gin Rummy.
-Alex offers to drop all debts in return for one night with Marcus' teenage daughter Chris (Pat Happel).
-Marcus agrees reluctantly but when he tries to intervene, Alex and his wife Mary (Uta Erickson) bind him to a chair.
+Marcus loses all his belongings to Alex at a game of Gin Rummy.
+Alex offers to drop all debts in return for one night with Marcus' teenage daughter Chris.
+Marcus agrees reluctantly but when he tries to intervene, Alex and his wife Mary bind him to a chair.
 She stays behind to keep an eye on him.

 Alex forces Chris to assume the roles of his childhood cat 'Samuel' (she has to lap up milk from a bowl while nude), his mother (she has to nurse him), his wife, his child (he spanks her), his horse, and finally his mistress.

 Therewhile, Mary seems to be burning up in her green dress.
 She performs an erotic dance for Marcus (who seems to do nothing more than moan in agony or pain throughout most of the film), lapses into a memory of her mother having intercourse with a lover while she was a girl, and finally masturbates while watching Alex and Chris pretend they are lovers.

 The film closes on a threesome between Alex, Chris and Mary, Marcus choking Chris to death on her own night gown and finally Chris's awakening from the bad dream she just had.
 As well as one final surprise...